This guide provides an overview of the Audio and Video system of the Community Meeting room in the Star Building, located in Marion, on 50th street.

 - For optimal results, please set your laptop's resolution to 1280x800 (Aspect Ratio 16:10)

 - This meeting room has a Touch Panel Control System.
 To use the touch panel, simply touch the options visible on the screen.
-This will switch between audio and video sources, adjust the volume, navigate all Blu-Ray or DVD disc menus, control the pan, tilt, and zoom of the PTZ camera, and turn on and off the sound system and projectors.
+This will switch between audio and video sources, recall a sound board preset, navigate all Blu-Ray or DVD disc menus, recall a preset orientation of the PTZ camera, and turn on and off the projectors.

 Directional Track Lighting, allows improved lighting on the lectern location, especially when Video Conferencing.